Nebraska State Probation System Reporting Centers

 Service Centers in Nebraska

 Service Centers were established in 2011 for the benefit of the Judicial Districts that do not currently have a Reporting Center.
+Begining in 2016 all judicial districts expect for District 8 will have a Reporting Center.
 The Service Centers are created and maintained when services are needed within the district to assist clients in fulfilling court-ordered obligations, addressing high-risk needs and through the sanctioning process of clients on probation.

 Service Centers serve the same population as Reporting Centers, but offer minimal rehabilitative services within limited probation offices in an effort to mirror a Reporting Center.
-There are currently four Service Centers in the state.
-They are located in Beatrice, O’Neill, Hastings, and North Platte.
+There is currently one Service Center in the state, located in O’Neill.

 Deb A. Minardi